Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/internalcommunicationbestpractices.md

 <br>

-**When establishing and growing our freelance program at Microsoft, here are some best practices that have worked for us.**
+**When establishing our freelance program at Microsoft, here are some best practices that have worked for us.**

 ---